Note to Self on

 happiness because human embryos and fetuses are just like embryos and fetuses

-happiness and have increased health risks.
-Newborn human babies are less
+and have increased health risks.
+Newborn human babies are less developed than

-developed than many other species and add little own happiness to the total
+many other species and add little own happiness to the total during early ages.

 Investing in